geo-ant/blog/_posts/2024-07-20-bayesian-nonlinear-least-squares.md

 which implies $$\nabla \lVert\boldsymbol{r}(\boldsymbol{p}) \rVert^2=\boldsymbol{0}$$,
 which implies $$\frac{\partial}{\partial p_l} \lVert\boldsymbol{r}(\boldsymbol{p}) \rVert^2=0$$
 for all indices $$l$$.
-That makes the first term in the equation vanish, so that we can write the hessian of the log transformed sum of squares as:
+That makes the first term in the equation vanish, so that we can write the Hessian of the log transformed sum of squares as:

 $$
 \boldsymbol{H}\{\log \lVert \boldsymbol{r}(\boldsymbol{p}) \rVert^2\}(\boldsymbol{p}^\dagger) = \frac{1}{\lVert\boldsymbol{r}(\boldsymbol{p}) \rVert^2}\boldsymbol{H}\{\lVert \boldsymbol{r}(\boldsymbol{p}) \rVert^2\}(\boldsymbol{p}^\dagger)